Archimedes' principle for Brownian liquid: Configuration space for hard core objects

-We will prove that the configuration space is connected for two examples of $D$ and $S_k$'s.
-We do not aim at a great generality because, first, the problem of characterizing $D$ and $S_k$'s such that $\bD $ is connected seems to be very hard, and, second, our main examples in Section \ref{sec:examples} are concerned with models where connectivity of $\bD $ is rather easy to see.
+We will prove that the configuration space $\bD$ is connected for two examples of $D$ and $S_k$'s.
+We do not aim at a great generality because, first, the problem of characterizing $D$ and $S_k$'s such that $\bD$ is connected seems to be very hard and, second, our main examples in Section \ref{sec:examples} are concerned with models where connectivity of $\bD$ is rather easy to see. \begin{example} \begin{longlist} \item Suppose that there exists an upper semi-continuous function $g\dvtx \R^{d-1} \to\R$ such that $D= \{(x_1,\ldots, x_d)\dvtx x_1 > g( x_2,\ldots, x_d) \}$ and all $S_k$'s are convex